funcompbio/practical2/practical2.md

 population that **does live** in geriatric-care residences into a separate file called `catalunya_setmanal_geriatric.csv`.

+**Tip**: note that `grep` has worked well for this particular task because no other column in the data has used the terms `Si` and `No` for any other purpose.
+The `grep` command doesn't know about columns, it only finds matches of a pattern in lines, reporting the lines that match the pattern.
+You can also ask `grep` to report the lines that **do not** match the pattern by using the option `-v`.

-**Warning**: when using the terminal output redirection mechanism (`>`) you should **never** use as output filename, a filename that is being used as input in the same command line because that would lead to overwriting the input file and end without or with corrupted output.
+**Warning**: when using the terminal output redirection mechanism (`>`) you should **never** use as output filename the filename that is being used as input in the same command line, because that would lead to overwriting the input file and ending with a corrupted output or without output at all.

 Extracting columns can be done using the Unix command `cut`, which in the case of CSV files also requires specifying the options `-d` and `-f`: